iamshishirgaire/IOE-Syllabus-Data/faculties/civil/8sem/e2/rock_mechanics.md

-## Syllabus: ROCK MECHANICS (CE 76511)

-**Course Objectives:**

-The objective of this course is to provide students with the concepts and tools used in geotechnical engineering.
-This course covers advanced techniques not addressed in soil mechanics and foundation engineering courses.

-**Syllabus:**

 1. **Scope of Rock Mechanics (2 hours)**
 2. **Nature of Rocks (2 hours)**
 3. **Classification and Index Properties of Rocks (4 hours)**